stonepros/stone/doc/rados/operations/placement-groups.rst

 For example,::

-  ceph osd pool set mypool target_size_bytes 100T
+  stone osd pool set mypool target_size_bytes 100T

 will tell the system that `mypool` is expected to consume 100 TiB of space.
 Alternatively,::

-  ceph osd pool set mypool target_size_ratio 1.0
+  stone osd pool set mypool target_size_ratio 1.0

 will tell the system that `mypool` is expected to consume 1.0 relative to the other pools with ``target_size_ratio`` set.
 If `mypool` is the